korpeev/-rsschool-cv/cv.md

     developing frontend projects with React-Redux.

 **Hexlet** 09.2021 - 02.2022\
-as part of the training, he developed 4 projects from console games to realtime chat, stack: React, Redux, MVC, Javascript, Socket.io , Bootstrap
+as part of the training, developed 4 projects from console games to real-time chat, stack: React, Redux, MVC, Javascript, Socket.I/O, Bootstrap